Apple Oatmeal Muffins

 - Can I use quick oats instead of old-fashioned oats?

-- Can I make these dairy free?
+- Can I make these muffins ahead of time?

-- Can I freeze the muffins?
+- Can I reduce the sugar in this recipe?

 Serving Suggestions